 These things make it easy to access all your clothes without having to rummage through everything.
 They also help reduce wrinkles and they help compress your clothing so you can fit more stuff into smaller luggage.

-Read a more in-depth review of our favorite packing cubes
+Read a more in-depth review of our favorite packing cubes.

 TRAVEL DAYPACK

 Bring a small backpack to haul around small items like your camera, rain jacket, etc. as you’re out for the day.
 Ideally, your daypack will easily pack into your main luggage during travel days.
+Here’s a list of my favorite daypacks to give yourself an idea of what to look for in a day pack.

 eSIM or SIM CARD FOR FAST AND CHEAP MOBILE DATA